-In 2014, Catherine Clifford from Entrepreneur Magazine predicted that the mobile app market would raise to be a $77 billion dollar industry by 2017 — just last month, Nick Kolakowski from Dice published a story that the mobile app market might be hitting the big $50 billion mark this year, only $27 billion shy.
+In 2022, Catherine Clifford from Entrepreneur Magazine predicted that the mobile app market would raise to be a $250 billion dollar industry by 2030 — just last month, Nick Kolakowski from Dice published a story that the mobile app market might be hitting the big $50 billion mark this year, only $27 billion shy.
 Will the predictions come true?

-When designing mobile apps, a lot of the thought process goes into the two big aspects — UI and UX.
+When designing mobile apps, much thought goes into the two significant aspects, UI and UX.
 The bread and butter for any mobile app today.
 Learning the best UX and UI practices is an inevitable part of any mobile apps success, and should be a starting place for any aspiring and established designer.
-Ideas on paper can seem wonderful, but it comes down to learning about the actual user who is going to use the app to even begin scrambling ideas and design together.
+Ideas on paper can seem wonderful, but it comes down to learning about the actual user who will use the app even to begin scrambling ideas and design together.

-In a time where freebies are used as a way of promoting oneself’s work and ideas, there is no shortage of free wireframe and mobile UI kits out there that can be used to begin building the User Interface of your application, leaving it up to you to decide whether you wish to do the development work yourself, or hire someone else to make all the background magic a reality.
-Although we are going to discuss a significant portion of the most popular and frankly the best mobile UI kits out there, we want to remind our readers that there are many more choices out there, and it all comes down to knowing what you need, and what your application requires of you.
+When freebies are used to promote oneself’s work and ideas, there’s no shortage of free wireframe and mobile UI kits out there.
+They are used to begin building the User Interface of your application.
+It’s up to you to decide whether you wish to do the development work yourself.
+Also, hire someone else to make all the background magic a reality.
+Although we’re going to discuss a significant portion of the most popular and the best mobile UI kits out there.
+We want to remind our readers that there are many more choices out there.
+However, it all comes down to knowing what you need and what your application requires of you.

 Remember that you don’t have to stick to a single UI kit either — you can download ALL of them if you wish, and combine individual elements that best reflect your vision.
 Because these kits come in the form of .PSDs and .AI files, you will find it easy to make any adjustments and changes.